 Personal bankruptcy is a bankruptcy filing that is designed to assist an individual.
 Most of the time personal bankruptcies are discussed in the terms of “consumer” debtors.
 However, if your debt is primarily corporate debt, you may also file a personal bankruptcy to avoid your personal responsibility for corporate debts.

 A consumer debtor is one that has primarily consumer debts; that means your debts arise from the purchase of goods for personal use.
 So if you have overwhelming debts on personal credit cards, medical bills, your home mortgage, personal loans, judgments, or the like, you may be a candidate for a consumer bankruptcy filing.

-If your debts arise prmarily from personal guarantees on business loans, you amay also benefit from a personal bankruptcy.
+Even if your debts arise primarily from personal guarantees on business loans, you may also benefit from personal bankruptcy.